Junho-eum/CS777-TermPaperCode/README.md

 ### Junior Developer Glue Policy (`AWSGlueServicePolicy-JuniorDev.json`)

 The Junior Developer Glue policy provides limited permissions, focusing on allowing read-only access to job definitions and executions.
-This policy enforces the principle of least privilege by restricting the Junior Developer's ability to start Glue job runs, aligning with a more constrained scope of responsibilities.
+This policy enforces the principle of least privilege by restricting the Junior Developer's ability to start Glue job runs.

 **Policy Actions:**
 - `glue:GetJob`, `glue:GetJobRuns`: Grants permission to view Glue job configurations and their execution history.